metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 I'll say yes here though, going off Bill O'Brien's past history.

+**_Correction (1-10-20)_**

+Honestly, I need to correct myself here and say maybe.
+The team's strength comes not from Bill O'Brien, but by Deshaun Watson's will to win.

 ***

 ### Is the defensive coordinator or the head coach a chess player when it comes to defense?